alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ## Moving duty suspended goods within the EU

-You can supply duty suspended excise goods to someone based in the EU if the goods are being moved:
+You can move duty suspended excise goods to someone based in the EU if the goods are being sent:

-- from one excise warehouse to another
+- from one authorised tax warehouse to another
 - to a port or airport, from where they will leave the EU
+- from a tax warehouse to someone approved to receive duty suspended goods from the EU("Registered Consignees" and "Temporary Registered Consignees")
+- from a tax warehouse to an "exempt consignee" (for example if the trade is for diplomatic reasons or for the army and they have an exemption certificate)

+[Question for SME: What's an example of an exempt consignee?]

 If you follow the right processes, the excise duty isn’t payable until the goods are released for consumption.